sureshpatta86/Hackathon2025/README.md

 ## Security & Privacy

-- Patient data is stored securely in a local SQLite database
+- Patient data is stored securely in Azure PostgreSQL database
 - Phone numbers are validated and formatted consistently
 - Communication preferences are respected (SMS/Voice enabled flags)
 - All API routes include proper error handling and validation